-Experiencing often pain in your eyes?
-You should know their causes and where they usually come from as eye pain usually affects us one way or another in our everyday life when it strikes.
+Experiencing often eye pain?
+You should know the causes of eye pain and where they usually come from as it usually affects us one way or another in our everyday life when it strikes.

 Here are several reasons why your eyes experience pain:

 - Dry Eyes – Having dry eyes can cause one to be significantly uncomfortable.
 Common symptoms are constant itching, aching and burning of the eyes.
 Eye drops are usually used to help ease and comfort the eyes.

 - Foreign Bodies – A common cause of eye pain are foreign bodies that become compacted in the main surface of the cornea.
 Do you know that particles from dust and dirt can actually cause you eye pain?
 Foreign bodies should be rinsed and removed from the eye to prevent corneal abrasion.

 - Corneal Abrasion – It is a significant scratch on the surface of the eye caused by stuck foreign bodies, trauma and improper use of contact lenses.
 Corneal Abrasion, as a result, causes one pain in the eye.
 It is not considered serious as it usually heals in a couple of days naturally.
 However, developing a corneal infection can sometimes be caused by deep abrasion.

 - Corneal Infection – Inflammation of the eye, swollen eyelids, itching and burning sensation are all caused by corneal infection.
 Corneal infection can either be viral or bacterial and it often requires antibiotics for recovery.

 - Sinus Infection – Yes, even the slightest of sinus infection can cause your eye pain.
 That’s because sinusitis directly increases the pressure behind the eyes, causing serious pain in the eyes.
 The pressure needs to be relieved for one to regain comfort.